Augmentedjs/next-core-bundle/README.md

 #### Parameters

--   `message` **message** The message to format (optional, default `{}`)
+-   `message` **[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** The message to format (optional, default `{}`)

 Returns **any** The key to lookup in a bundle

 ## MapFormatter

-MapFormatter - maps a JSON object of keys to new text
+MapFormatter - Maps a JSON object of keys to new text

 ### format

-Replaces a string with replacedment test from a JSON object.
+Replaces a string with replacement text from a JSON object.
-Will replace all instances marked withthe key name
+Will replace all instances marked with the key name

 #### Parameters